appsody/website/content/docs/using-appsody/deploying.md

 You can delegate the build and deployment steps to an external pipeline, such as a Tekton pipeline that consumes the source code of your Appsody project after you push it to a GitHub repository.
 Within the pipeline, you can run [appsody build](/docs/using-appsody/building), which builds the application image and generates a deployment manifest.
 You can use the manifest to deploy your application to a Kubernetes environment where the Appsody operator is installed.

 These deployment options are covered in more detail in the following sections.
+> Options available to the `build` command, such as tagging and pushing images, are also available to the `deploy` command.
+For more details, see [here](/docs/using-appsody/building/#tagging-your-application-image).

 ## Deploying your application to a Kubernetes cluster
 There are many options to deploy your Appsody applications to a Kubernetes cluster.
 The best approach depends on the specific scenario: